Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 The letters of recommendation should give medical schools a vivid, positive picture of you and your abilities.
 You should choose faculty who are familiar with your work and with whom you have done well (A, A- or B+.)
 That clearly places you in the top half of the class.
 Recommendations from family, friends, neighbors, ministers, your physician etc., are not going to carry much weight.
 Recommendations from coaches and deans are fine, but they cannot know the quality of your intellect as well as a faculty member can.
 Three or four of your recommendations definitely should be from Swarthmore faculty or staff because they place you in the context of our student body and applicant group.
 Do not request a letter from someone with whom you have had conflicts, or who you know has been disappointed by your performance or behavior.
 All letters of recommendation we receive are photocopied and included in your Committee packet.
 We do not choose the best and ignore others, although alums sometimes replace some college recommendations with letters from more recent professors or supervisors (without being told the content or quality of the letters).

-You should give the Health Sciences Recommendation Form to your recommenders before December 15, at which time you should mention politely that their letter and the Recommendation/Waiver form are due in the Health Sciences Office by February 13.
+You should give the Health Sciences Recommendation Form to your recommenders before the end of the fall term, at which time you should mention politely that their letter and the Recommendation/Waiver form are due in the Health Sciences Office by February 13.
 It may be helpful to provide the professor with some written reminders about your work in the course, especially if it has been a while.
 If you are taking a course during spring semester, and you feel that a recommendation from that professor would form an important part of your file, please speak to Gigi.

 Sometimes faculty or employers send their letters too late for incorporation into the applicant's Committee letter of recommendation.
 Please encourage your recommenders to get their letters in as soon as possible, but also give them the consideration of not asking them to write letters at the last minute.
 While it is possible to have late letters sent to medical schools via AMCAS' letter service it is far preferable to have all your letters as part of your committee letter.